coreos/coreos-kubernetes/Documentation/kubernetes-on-vagrant.md

 172.17.4.201   kubernetes.io/hostname=172.17.4.201   Ready
 ```

-**NOTE:** When the cluster is first being launched, it must download all container images for the cluster components (Kubernetes, dns, heapster, etc).
+**NOTE:** When the cluster is first launched, it must download all container images for the cluster components (Kubernetes, dns, heapster, etc).
 Depending on the speed of your connection, it can take a few minutes before the Kubernetes api-server is available.
 Before the api-server is running, the kubectl command above may show output similar to:

 `The connection to the server 172.17.4.101:443 was refused - did you specify the right host or port?`